-- on an actual basis; - on an as adjusted basis, giving effect to this offering and the use of the proceeds thereof; and - on an as adjusted basis, giving effect to all of the Transactions.
+- · on an actual basis; and - on an as adjusted basis, giving effect to the Transactions.

 You should read the following table in conjunction with "Use of Proceeds," "Management's Discussion and Analysis of Financial Condition and Results of Operations," our and NTGH's audited and unaudited consolidated financial statements and related notes and "Unaudited Pro Forma Consolidated Financial Information" included elsewhere in this prospectus supplement.